sugarlabs/get-books-activity/README.md

 Contributing
 ------------

-Please consider [contributing](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md) to the project with your ideas and your code.
+Please [contribute](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md) to the project with your ideas and your code.